bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 [VxWireGuard-Generator (`vwgen`)](https://github.com/m13253/VxWireGuard-Generator) has three layers of IP addresses that it adds to every CIAB
 Network Node’s WireGuard config file (re //etc/wireguard/ciabmesh.net):
-The “public ip” address -
+The "public ip" address -
 They are the your Node/Server/Host’s real Public IP Addresses.
 WireGuard uses these addresses to establish VPN Tunnels between Nodes.
 The VxLAN Virtual Tunnel End Point (VTEP) address -